 Playwright Lee Hall’s adaptation of Tom Stoppard and Marc Norman’s screenplay was originally cast with 30 actors for its West End production.
 MTC’s cast has less than half that number, with performers taking on just as many characters, which means there are multiple costume changes for all players.
 Both Wahr and van der Boom recognise the ingenuity and ‘genius’ of Set & Costume Designer Gabriela Tylesova.
 ‘When I'm on the side of the stage and all of the players are in front of me before I enter…I get quite moved by the simple imagery,’ van der Boom says.
 ‘I'm looking at Wabash’s outfit, and these men in these colourful costumes and these ridiculous coloured tights and it’s just a brilliant image!’

 If they could, they’d play these roles forever, they say in unison.
 Despite the magnitude of the show and the physio trips required to mediate the impact of performing on a revolve, on top of a raked stage, both Wahr and van der Boom say it’s been an opportunity better than they could ever dream of.
 The kind of job that makes all the striving and surviving off stage worthwhile.

-See Shakespeare in Love at Arts Centre Melbourne, Playhouse until August 17.
+Shakespeare in Love is playing at Arts Centre Melbourne, Playhouse from 15 July until August 17.

 Published on 16 August 2019